dreamgrove/dreamgrove/content/feral/compendium.md

 For M+: you should always use 2x [Blue Silken Lining](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining) (BSL) on either Wrist, Neck, or Back.

-For Raid: you should also craft 2x [Blue Silken Lining](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining), but try prioritise Wrist or Neck so you still have the option for [Sark Cloak](https://www.wowhead.com/item=204465/voice-of-the-silent-star?bonus=4795&class=11&ilvl=535&spec=103) later on.
+For Raid: you should also craft 2x [Blue Silken Lining](https://www.wowhead.com/ptr-2/item=193946/blue-silken-lining), but prioritise Wrist or Neck so you still have the option for [Sark Cloak](https://www.wowhead.com/item=204465/voice-of-the-silent-star?bonus=4795&class=11&ilvl=535&spec=103) later on.

 If your uptime is poor on certain fights (e.g. Council of Dreams or Fyrakk), [Shadowflame-Tempered Armor Patch](https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch) is the alternative raid embellishment that you can craft on Wrist or Back.

-Never use any embellishment besides these two in Season 4.

-Do NOT craft on Rings, as we will be able to access [Seal of Filial Duty](https://www.wowhead.com/item=195526/seal-of-filial-duty?bonus=4795:1808&ilvl=535&spec=103) and [Seal of Diurna's Chosen](https://www.wowhead.com/item=195480/seal-of-diurnas-chosen?bonus=4795:1808&ilvl=528&spec=103).
+Never use any embellishment besides these two in Season 4 and do NOT craft on rings, as we have access to [Seal of Filial Duty](https://www.wowhead.com/item=195526/seal-of-filial-duty?bonus=4795:1808&ilvl=535&spec=103) and [Seal of Diurna's Chosen](https://www.wowhead.com/item=195480/seal-of-diurnas-chosen?bonus=4795:1808&ilvl=528&spec=103)

 See: BSL analysis for Feral: https://youtu.be/JLnEaOndrsw?t=135